marsiitr/Aim-Shooting-Bot-2019/README.md

 Apart from that as all the image processing was done on Laptop a USB-TTL converter was used and attached to arduino for proper communication.

 ### Cost Structure:
-The following project is a little costly to fabricate.
-In addition to the basic materials, Aluminium square channels and wood, the cost of Stepper Motor and DC Motor were significant.
-Other expenses include - Toy Gun, Servo Motor and occasional 3D prints.
-While on the Electronics side, Motor Drivers and Arduino add to the cost.
-Most of the motors, boards used were available in the section, which helped to build the project in a relatively cheap amount.
+S.no.
+Item                         Cost
+1. Arduino Mega                      700
+2. Stepper Motor                    5500
+3. Cytron Motor Driver              2000
+4. L298n MotorDriver                 160
+5. Servo Motor(MG995)                300
+6. DC Motor(900rpm Jhonson Geared)   800
+7. LiPo Batteries(x2)               2200
+8. WebCam                            400
+9. Toy Gun                           500
+10. Misc.
+Parts                     2500

+#### Total- 15,060

 ### Applications:
-It can be deployed at larger scales for border security that is to say in defense applications.
-As the model is robust to surroundings and can detect any out of 100 different classes it makes it better for use in Defense applications.
+1. It can be deployed at larger scales for border security that is to say in defense applications.
+2. As the model is robust to surroundings and can detect any out of 100 different classes it makes it better for use in Defense applications.

 ### Limitations:
-The only limitation is that it has no optical locking mechanism that is to say that it doesnt work properly if it has more than one object of interest in its frame.
+1. The only limitation is that it has no optical locking mechanism that is to say that it doesnt work properly if it has more than one object of interest in its frame.

 ### Future Improvements:
-Better tuning of the PID.
+1. Better tuning of the PID.
-Using Optical Flow for target locking.
+2. Using Optical Flow for target locking.
-Better mechanical design to make it more appealing.
+3. Better mechanical design to make it more appealing.

 ### Team Members:
-Abhishek Agarwal
+1. Abhishek Agarwal
-Aditya Kanfade
+2. Aditya Kanfade
-Aditya Raj
+3. Aditya Raj
-Jatin Varshney
+4. Jatin Varshney

 ### Mentors:
-Prashant
+1. Prashant

 ### References:
-Tensorflow object Detection-API.
+1. Tensorflow object Detection-API.
 https://www.youtube.com/playlist?list=PLQVvvaa0QuDcNK5GeCQnxYnSSaar2tpku

-Sample model for mechanical structure.
+2. Sample model for mechanical structure.
 https://www.youtube.com/watch?v=HoRPWUl_sF8

 ### References: